conmaol/gadelica/grammar/nouns.md

 Note also that the common claim that Gaelic has a third grammatical number – the ‘dual’ – is an exaggeration.
 The relevant phenomena are more realistically explained as a handful of legacy inflectional peculiarities conditioned by the cardinal numeral ***dà*** ‘two’.

 Notes:
-- Lamb (2024:37): “In Gaelic, most nouns [...] can inflect for [...] number.
+- Lamb (2024:37) introduces gender as follows: “In Gaelic, most nouns [...] can inflect for [...] number.
 Gaelic nouns are grammatically gendered; they are inherently either masculine or feminine.”
+Note that this reflects the traditional view that plural nouns have some kind of ‘inherent’ gender.

 ### Case – nominative, dative and genitive nouns